nguyentimmy/Azure-ELK-Stack/README.md

 A three-part walkthrough for deploying an ELK (Elasticsearch, Logstash, Kibana) monitoring stack on Microsoft Azure using Ansible, then using Kibana to hunt through logs and metrics.
 Built as a purple-team lab: stand up the monitoring, generate attacker activity, and verify the stack detects it.
 > Here is a optional pre-requisite: 🔗 [Azure Cloud Security Walkthrough](https://github.com/nguyentimmy/Azure-Virtualization-Security/blob/main/README.md), full walk through on setting up two "DVWA" servers using the recommended security settings.
 If you want a full purple team lab, I do highly recommend going through this guide below.
 This will provide real time monitoring on those "DVWA" servers.

-⚠️ If you choose to skip the pre-requisite, you can skip on VNET Peering part.
-No worries, I will have a warning sign on that part to give you a heads up.
+⚠️ If you choose to skip the pre-requisite, you can **SKIP on VNET Peering connection on Step 1A**.

 ## 🧰 Azure Resources, Settings & Security Measures